 - Lesser stopping distances.
 With ABS, the wheels of the car do not waste distance skidding, thus anti-lock brakes are able to minimize braking distances.

 - Increased expenses.
-Maintenance costs relatively increase as sensors on wheels require constant checking.
+Maintenance expense relatively increase as sensors on wheels require constant checking.
 Sensors may need to be recalibrated from time to time.

 - Complications to the car’s electronic system.
 The addition of ABS into a car’s electronic system may increase the chances of system damage.